ryanrasmuss/aws-terraform-dome9-guide/readme.md

 Install AWS CLI.
 Instructions can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

+Once installed, run ``aws configure`` and add your key pairs.
+You can find this information in the AWS web console under ``My Security Credentials``.

 We will need you to have ``$HOME/.aws/`` defined with a credentials file.
 Terraform will use this location.

 ### Register Dome9